engr101staff/engr101matlab/_sources/structs/main.rst

 .. shortanswer:: ch18_07_ex_bestRover

   Copy and paste your bestRover function here.
 (It's only necessary to copy that one function, not the rest of your code.)

-TODO Walkthrough for bestRover exercise
+.. admonition:: Walkthrough

+  .. reveal:: ch18_03_revealwt_bestRover

+    .. youtube:: bp4sbzgrhM8
+      :divid: ch18_03_wt_bestRover
+      :height: 315
+      :width: 560
+      :align: center

 In the upcoming Runestone chapters, we'll expand and improve on this idea of selecting the "best" rover for a mission (which will be really good practice for Project 6!).